kasparboelkjeldsen/Knowit.Umbraco.Dictionoid/README.md

 ```

 **Note:** Features like `CreateOnNotExist`, `CleanupAfterCreate`, and `CleanupInBackoffice` are powerful tools that modify source code and should be used with caution, ideally outside of production environments, to avoid unintended alterations.

+### Hover to See Translation

+The "Hover to See Translation" feature enhances the user experience within the Umbraco back office, specifically in the translation section.
+It is designed to streamline the process of reviewing translations by providing immediate visibility.
+When a user hovers over an item in the main translation table, this feature displays a tooltip showing the translation content for that particular item.
+This allows for quick verification and comparison of translations across different languages without the need to click into each dictionary item individually.
+It is particularly use

 ### Code-First Dictionary Items